12 Eye-Opening Recycling Facts and Statistics for 2025

 2. Most Products Are Not Designed for Recycling

-• Food and drink packaging (such as coffee cups with plastic linings) are often labeled recyclable but cannot be processed in most facilities.
+For example, food and beverage packaging. like coffee cups with plastic linings, are often labeled recyclable, but can’t be processed effectively by most facilities.

 3. E-waste is the Fastest-Growing Waste Stream